-Membership fees, is your organisation taking payments online?
-Are you following the essential best practices?
+Is your organisation taking payments online?
+Are you PCI compliant?

-Most organisations and associations that are in the business of collecting membership fees.
-It is harder than it looks and it can get very complicated.
+Most organisations and associations are in the business of collecting membership fees.
+It can get very complicated.
 Here is the essential list of best practices that every organisation should follow when it comes to membership payments.

 Organisations can keep credit cards on file, but only if done so securely, e.g. using a PCI compliant service such as Stripe to hold the card details on file.
 Automatically keep the last credit card used on file for auto-renewals and again allow the member to be able to turn off renewals at any point in time.

 Staff should never see or relay a users credit card details.
-There are always members that want staff to register for them, have staff do everything apart from the payment, when the user logs on next they will get to the payment screen.
+There are always members that want staff to register for them, have staff do everything apart from the payment, when the user logs on next they will be sent to the payment screen.

-Using a service for payments such as Stripe also makes additional payments easier and refunds too.
+Using a service for payments such as Stripe also makes additional and refunds simple.

 Where possible, warn users that their credit card on file is about to expire, which will save them from receiving a failed payment notice.